IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

         key4: val4
     ```

-2. Try to create ConfigMap resource `test-cm` shown above (/tmp/test-cm.yaml) in the namespace `secure-ns`, before creating a signature.
+2. Try to create ConfigMap resource `test-cm` shown above (`/tmp/test-cm.yaml`) in the namespace `secure-ns`, before creating a signature.

-    Run the command below to create ConfigMap `test-cm`, but it fails because no signature for this resource is stored in the cluster.
+    Run the command below to create the ConfigMap `test-cm`, but it fails because no signature for this resource is stored in the cluster.

     ```
     $ oc create -f /tmp/test-cm.yaml -n secure-ns